nens/threedi-docs/source/a_releasenotes.rst

 To generate these waterdepth maps from a quadtree calculation grid, 3Di applies a special algorithm to create visually appealing maps.
 With the plugin it is possible to calculate for both water level and water depth the interpolated and non-interpolated outputs of 3Di.

-A quick to generate water depth maps:
+A quick guide to generate water depth maps:

 Processing --> Toolbox --> 3Di --> post-processed results --> water depth